Olson, A’s rough up Kowar as Athletics romp past Royals 11-2

 Matt Chapman also connected and drove in three runs.
 Skye Bolt added his first career home run as the A’s improved to 11-2 against teams from the AL Central.

+“The last two days it’s nice to get some results and find ways to help the team win,” said Chapman, who had three hits in Oakland’s 4-3 win on Friday.
+“We’ve had some guys grinding, carrying the weight so it’s nice to do my part.
+We’ve got a good team, we’re in first place, and I want to do what I can to help.”

-James Kaprielian (3-1) overcame control issues and pitched two-hit ball over six innings.
+James Kaprielian (3-1) overcame control issues and pitched two-hit ball over six innings for the A’s.

 The highly touted Kowar (0-2) was tagged for four runs on five hits and three walks in just 1 1/3 innings.

-Kowar made his major league debut last Monday and got only two outs against the Angels, allowing four runs on three hits, two walks and three wild pitches.
+The 33rd overall pick in 2018, Kowar made his major league debut last Monday and got only two outs against the Angels, allowing four runs on three hits, two walks and three wild pitches.

+“He’s fighting to get his spikes in the dirt and feel comfortable out there,” Royals manager Mike Matheny said.
+“I know there’s more in there.
+We’re wanting him to get comfortable and trust his stuff, which right now is easier said than done.”

+Kowar has a 36.00 ERA after two starts but doesn’t feel he’s that far off.

 Kelvin Gutiérrez homered for Kansas City, which has lost seven of eight.